What to Do in a Medical Emergency Abroad (2025 Guide)

 1.1 How to Find the Right Emergency Number

 Don’t assume every country uses 911.
+They don’t.

-In Europe, the universal number is 112.
-In the UK, it’s 999.
-In Japan, 119 will get you an ambulance.
-Not sure which to call?
+Not sure what number to call for an ambulance?
 Open your phone and search “emergency number in [country]” or ask the nearest person to call.
 If you’re staying at a hotel, press “0” and ask the front desk to contact emergency services immediately—they’re usually trained to help.

 1.2 What to Say When You Don’t Speak the Language